-Today's album, Lewis Taylor's Stoned Part 1, has grooves for days and invites comparisons to the best work of Marvin Gaye, Stevie Wonder and even Prince.
-It's a party platter of the laid back kind.
+Today's album, Lewis Taylor's Stoned Part 1, has grooves for days and invites comparisons to the best work of Marvin Gaye, Stevie Wonder, and even Prince.
+It's a party platter of the laid-back kind.
 The artist is a bit of a mystery man and this is the third album Taylor released and the fourth album he recorded.

 Huh?

 Taylor's self-titled first album was released in 1996 on Island.
 It was critically lauded, a cult favorite but a non-seller.
-When he submitted his second album, with a slightly drastically different sound, the label balked and he came back with Lewis II (sadly, unavailable on Spotify in the States) to fulfill his contractual obligation in 2000.
-Taylor started his own Slow Reality label to release his future recordings, the first of which was Stoned Part 1.
+When he submitted his second album, with a slightly drastically different sound, the label balked and he came back with Lewis II to fulfill his contractual obligation in 2000.

-But what about that second album?
+But what about that long-lost second album?

-David Gorman is a Lewis Taylor believer who started Hacktone Records to release Taylor's music in America.
-After re-releasing Stoned Part 1, Hacktone finally released that second album under the title The Lost Album.
-It is his final album as Taylor quit the music business in 2006.
+It was his final album as Taylor quit the music business in 2006.
 He goes by his given name Andrew Taylor now (Lewis is his middle name) and has worked with Gnarls Barkley among other artists.
 The enigmatic Taylor maintains a strong copyright front much like that other mega-talented multi-instrumentalist Prince, issuing take-down notices to protect his works, like the one below:

 1) What's your process?
 How do you select each album and determine when it will be published?

 The first album drawn from the hat was David Bowie's Let's Dance.
-Upon doing his due diligence, he saw that the album's anniversary was coming up so he scheduled the post to coincide with that date.
+Upon doing his due diligence, HERC saw that the album's anniversary was coming up so he scheduled the post to coincide with that date.
 All the other albums thus far have been randomly selected and scheduled.

-3) When will you feature <insert album title here>?
+2) When will you feature <insert album title here>?

-4) How long are you going to keep it up?
+3) How long are you going to keep it up?

 The plan is to take a break of indeterminate length after every 27 albums.
 Six and twenty-seven are HERC's lucky numbers.

-5) Did I miss something - you jumped from #12 to #14?
+4) Did I miss something - you jumped from #12 to #14?

 You didn't miss anything - HERC doesn't do thirteen.
-Ever.

 No comments: